nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sorting tasks : `sort`

-Sorts the list of all tasks added by deadline.
+Sorts the list of all tasks by workload/deadline/module.

-Format: `sort`
+Format: `sort w/` or `sort b/` or `sort m/`

+Examples:
+*  `sort w/` Sorts the tasks by workload so that the the task with higher the workload in the list, the higher the task.
+*  `sort b/` Sorts the tasks by deadline so that the the task with closer the deadline in the list, the higher the task.
+*  `sort m/` Sorts the tasks by module code alphabetically in ascending order.

 --------------------------------------------------------------------------------------------------------------------